 Sentiment analysis is “the process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer’s attitude towards a particular topic, product, etc. is positive, negative, or neutral.”

-On the CorText platform, we offer two different algorithms to perform sentiment analysis:
+CorText Manager offers two different ways to perform sentiment analysis.

-- Textblob is a python library (reference needed) computing sentiment score for a textual snippet as well as its degree of subjectivity.
+Textblob is a python library (Textblob Documentation) computing sentiment score for a textual snippet as well as its degree of subjectivity.
 Sentiment varies from -10 (very negative) to 10 (very positive).
 Subjectivity is 0 for factual statement and 10 for very opinionated claims.

 Additionally, it is possible to appraise the quality of this scoring reading texts and their sentiments in a dedicated corpus explorer interface.